parthc3po/brainbox/USER_MANUAL.md

-# User Manual: Operation "Junior Hacker"
+# User Manual: BrainBox

-## Welcome, Administrator.
+## Welcome!
-This is your **Digital Control Center**.
-Use it to manage your learning, track your hardware, and monitor the global data streams.
+This is your **Digital Learning Hub**.
+Use it to manage your learning, track your hardware, play brain games, and more.

+> **📱 Mobile Tip**: All games work on mobile!
+Code Breaker has an on-screen keyboard, and Cyber Canvas supports finger drawing.

 ---